kiskaserver/ExternalCS2/AimBot.md

 If neural predicts $(-1.5, 0.7)$ and AimTrainer bucket mean is $(-0.5, 0.0)$, total correction = $(-2.0, 0.7)$, so final pixel target becomes $(18, 0.7)$ (rounded to integers in code).

 ---

-If you'd like, I can (a) add normalized input preprocessing code examples, (b) produce the suggested architectural SVG diagram, or (c) add a short Jupyter notebook that simulates the angle→pixel math and shows how training residuals affect aim over time.
-Tell me which you prefer and I'll add it.